gravitational/teleport/rfd/0048-desktop-access-session-recording.md

 In order to support a new type of session recording, a new audit event will be defined for capturing desktop session data.
-The `DesktopRecordingEvent` will implement the `AuditEvent` interface and is analogous to the `PrintEvent` used for SSH recordings.
+The `DesktopRecordingEvent` will implement the `AuditEvent` interface and is analagous to the `PrintEvent` used for SSH recordings.

 ```protobuf